1. Make your bed every morning.

 – If you can make your bed every morning you have accomplished the first task of the day, and it will encourage you to do another task.

-– Wayne State provides students with Microsoft office, there is a calendar that connects with student email to keep you on schedule.
+– Wayne State provides students with Microsoft Office, there is a calendar that connects with student email to keep you on schedule.

-– Make sure you do good, speak up and get the extra help.
+– Make sure you speak up, and get the extra help.

 – It is a good break from homework.